-Designing for Embedded System Applications in Military and Aerospace
+Designing for Military and Aerospace Embedded Systems Applications

 Military and aerospace systems include a number of embedded systems that provide critical functionality.
 Your next military or aerospace system will require a number of complicated embedded systems to keep it functioning at top performance.
 Each of these embedded systems must provide specific functionality in rugged environments, and creating these systems takes powerful design software.
 Only Altium Designer gives you all the tools you need to design boards for embedded systems and prepare them for production.